 A.6 Outdoor-to-indoor scenarios

-A.6.1 China Mobile (CMCC) & Beijing University of Posts and Telecommunications (BUPT)
+A.6.1 China Mobile (CMCC) & Beijing University of Posts and Telecommunications (BUPT) A.6.1.1 Channel sounder

 Please refer to Section A.1.2.1.
 The antenna used in the O2I measurements is vertical polarized dipole.